How to Read the Contents of a File into a Database BLOB Attribute

 Part 1: Writing images to a BLOB attribute using the AttributeFileReader

-We will create a workspace to read data from a MapInfo TAB file, get JPEG images that correspond with each feature in the dataset, and write the data to a SpatiaLite database that contains a binary "photo" field.
+We will create a workspace to read data from a MapInfo TAB file, retrieve JPEG images corresponding to each feature in the dataset, and write the data to a SpatiaLite database that contains a binary "photo" field.

 Open a new FME Workspace to follow this tutorial step-by-step, or open Parks.fmw to follow along in the finished workspace.

-2. Add a MITAB reader for the Parks.tab dataset
+2. Add an MITAB reader for the Parks.tab Dataset

 Click Add Reader and select the Parks.tab file from the tutorial downloads.
 The format should automatically set to "MapInfo TAB (MITAB)".